Puqueldón

-Puqueldón is Chilean commune in Chiloé Archipelago which is part of Chiloé Province and Los Lagos Region.
+Puqueldón is a Chilean commune in Chiloé Archipelago which is part of Chiloé Province and Los Lagos Region.
 The commune is located on Lemuy Island and consists of eight villages the biggest of which is Puqueldón.
 Puqueldón was one of the towns to receive the Bill & Melinda Gates Foundations scholarship in 2002.

 History

 Puqueldón which gained town ("Villa") status at the end of the 18th century was mentioned as Pucolón in a document written in 1776.
 The place is known for the strong faith of its people.
 Contemporary Spanish documents speak of a chapel here in 1785 and of a rustic village in 1787.
 In the later year a census established the population as 1,521 Spaniards and 74 natives.
 In the colonial period Puqueldón was under military government and had 4 towns of which Ichuac had the greatest population.
 Finally, in 1826, it became a department of Chiloé.
 By 1924 the town had a chapel, town square, post office and telegraph services, a civil registry and public schools.
 The present church at Plaza de Armas was built in 1940.